 If there is objective evidence that an impairment loss has been incurred, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of the estimated future cash flows.
 The present value of the estimated future cash flows is discounted at the financial assets original effective interest rate.
 The carrying amount of the asset is reduced through the use of an allowance account and the amount of the loss is recognized in the income statement.
 If, in a subsequent year, the amount of the estimated impairment loss increases or decreases because of an event occurring after the impairment was recognized, the previously recognized impairment is increased or reduced by adjusting the allowance account, through the income statement.

-Pollard Banknote Limited Notes to Condensed Consolidated Interim Financial Statements (continued) (In thousands of Canadian dollars, except for share amounts)
+Notes to Condensed Consolidated Interim Financial Statements (continued)